Vitebsk Governorate

-The province occupied the northeastern part of the modern Vitebsk region of Belarus, as well as the southeastern part of Latvia with the cities of Daugavpils (Dvinsk), Rezekne (Rezhitsa) and Ludza (Lyutsin) and some Russian regions (Nevel and Sebezh - Pskov Oblast, Velizh - Smolensk Oblast, the village of Ilyino, which was part of the Velizh District - Tver Oblast).
+The province occupied the northeastern part of the modern Vitebsk region of Belarus, as well as the southeastern part of Latvia with the cities of Daugavpils (Dvinsk), Rēzekne (Rezhitsa) and Ludza (Lyutsin) and some Russian regions (Nevel and Sebezh - Pskov Oblast, Velizh - Smolensk Oblast, the village of Ilyino, which was part of the Velizh District - Tver Oblast).

 History

 In 1772, as a result of the First Partition of Poland, Inflanty Voivodeship and eastern Belarus were transferred to Russia.
 In order to accommodate these areas, Pskov Governorate was created.
 It was proven too big to be manageable, and in 1776 it was split into Pskov and Polotsk Governorates.
 In 1778 Polotsk Governorate was transformed into Polotsk Viceroyalty.
 In 1793, the Second Partition of Poland followed, which resulted in the expansion of Polotsk Viceroyalty.
 In 1796, viceroyalties were abolished.
 In particular, Polotsk and Mogilev Viceroyalties were merged into Byelorussia Governorate.
 On February 27, 1802 Byelorussia Governorate was split into Vitebsk and Mogilev Governorates.